aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 A: Yes.
 Aspose.Note offers a full suite of image manipulation APIs for resizing, cropping, rotating, and adjusting color depth.

 **Q: Where can I get support for Aspose.Note?**
-A: You can seek assistance from the Aspose.Note community forum [here](https://forum.aspose.com/c/note/28).
+A: You can seek assistance from the Aspose.Note community forum [Aspose.Note community forum](https://forum.aspose.com/c/note/28).

 ## Conclusion